 Note: To use IPsec with the Junos Enforcer, you must enable IKE services for the gateway.
-If you have multiple
+If you have multiple IPsec tunnels with multiple gateways, the hostname for each gateway must be unique.

 Captive Portal

 Captive portal enables an endpoint to be redirected to a specified URL when the user attempts to access a protected resource behind an Infranet Enforcer.
 The default redirection page is the authentication page of PPS.